 There is insufficient data on Manufacturers Bank's fees to provide a full SmartAsset rating.

 Manufacturers Bank is a brick-and-mortar bank, with 10 total branches in California.
-With a mobile app, Manufacturers Bank provides straightforward mobile banking, even from home or work.
-Manufacturers Bank receives an outstanding consumer satisfaction score based on comparatively few complaints brought to the Consumer Financial Protection Bureau (CFPB), a government-sponsored consumer protection agency.
+With a mobile app, Manufacturers Bank provides straightforward account access, even from home or work.
+Manufacturers Bank gets an exceptional consumer satisfaction rating due to relatively few complaints reported to the Consumer Financial Protection Bureau (CFPB), a government-sponsored consumer protection agency.

-Manufacturers Bank is a large bank and manages assets totaling $3 billion as well as deposits totaling $2 billion.
-It has an excellent Texas Ratio of 0.04%, denoting a low probability of failure.
+Manufacturers Bank is currently a large bank owning assets totaling $3 billion and $2 billion in deposits.
+Its Texas Ratio is 0.04%, signifying a low chance of failure.
 Additionally, Manufacturers Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis